Simply-Adi/ResearchProjectLayout/README.md

 Credits:
-The layout was inspired by the work of  Cesar Rocha (https://crocha700.github.io/UpperOceanSeasonality/)
+1. The layout was inspired by the work of  Cesar Rocha (https://crocha700.github.io/UpperOceanSeasonality/)
+2. Further guidelines on research reproducibility can be taken from https://rabernat.github.io/research_computing/organization-and-packaging-of-python-projects.html